 This is known as abnormal keratinization, and vitamin A helps by slowing things down, so skin cells function longer before they flake off.

 Food sources are always best, and you can find vitamin A in the highest quantities in liver, butter, cream and eggs.
-Otherwise, you might consider taking a low-excipient oral supplement such as:
+Otherwise, there are low-excipient oral supplements such as: